 #7.
 Apply for a Condo Loan

-After choosing the condo, you intend to purchase, get with your lender and apply for the loan.
+After choosing the condo, you intend to purchase, get with your online mortgage lender and apply for the loan.

 There will be various steps involved and documents you will need to procure, but this process can move quickly if you are prepared.

 #8.
 Close on the Condo Loan

 Once your loan has been approved and all parties (buyer and seller) have provided contracts on the purchase, you can move forward to closing.